 Step 1 – Submit application and deposit

-Connection applicants are recommended to submit the application form for modifications covered under section 9.2 of Market Manual 2.10 without a deposit.
-Upon receipt, the IESO will determine if the application qualifies for an expedited system impact assessment (ESIA) and will let you know if a deposit is required.
+Upon receipt, the IESO will determine if the application qualifies for a system impact assessment (SIA) or an expedited system impact assessment (ESIA) and will assign a unique CAA ID.

-Ancillary Services (regulation, reactive support, voltage control, operating reserve and black start capability)
+Ancillary Services (regulation, reactive support, voltage control and black start capability)